Dedicated IP addresses

 To use the elastic IPs:

 - Create a load test with a delayed start.
-In the Load Tests > Scripts section of your test definition, Define the Start time of all your scripts to give you enough time to add the IP addresses to your firewall.
+In the Load Tests > Scripts section of your test definition, The start time of the script. of all your scripts to give you enough time to add the IP addresses to your firewall.

 Get the elastic LG IPs: